jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2-elb-asg/README.md

 # 💻 Elastic Load Balancing and Auto Scaling Groups

-This is where we can see the power of cloud computing, because of the automacally scaling and distribution of loads with low configurations.
+This is where we can see the power of cloud computing, because of the automatically scaling and distribution of loads with low configurations.

 - [Scalability & High Availability](#scalability--high-availability)
 - [Scalability vs Elasticity (vs Agility)](#scalability-vs-elasticity-vs-agility)